Best tips to manage teams and roles in SugarCRM

-If you understand what happens if you do not set Teams and Roles, you will understand how to use it and why we should use them intelligently.
+If you understand the importance of using Teams and Roles, you will also understand how to use it and why we should use them intelligently.

-For the mentioned example scenario let us create two different roles one for Sales Team and one for Support Team.
-Let us call them as Sales Role and Support Role.
+For the above mentioned example scenario, let us create two different roles one for Sales Team and one for Support Team.
+Let us call them Sales Role and Support Role.

 SugarCRM Role Management is available only for admin and you can go and create two roles “Sales Role” and “Support Role”.
 The moment you create a Role, it will list all the modules and their access rights next to it.
 The first selection after each module is “Enable / Disable”.
 If you do not select anything by default the system enables all the modules.